fengjixuchui/rootkit-11/docs/report.md

 Similar to how the reverse shell is implemented, the contents of a file can be sent over a TCP connection using a socket.
 This is done by:
-1. Polling for TCP connection
+1. Polling for TCP connection.
-2. Polling for a `keylog_file`
+2. Polling for a `keylog_file`.
-3. Reading new data written to a keylog file
+3. Reading new data written to a keylog file.
-The rootkit collects only new data from a file by reading differences in file sizes at regular intervals
+The rootkit collects only new data from a file by reading differences in file sizes at regular intervals.

 ## Persistence
 The rootkit as a kernel module achieves persistence by installing the rootkit